yuloh/blog/content/posts/how-php-environment-variables-actually-work.md

 }
 ```

-First we call `sapi_getenv` if the `local_only` parameter is false.
+First, we call `sapi_getenv` if the `local_only` parameter is false.
 This function is a hook for the SAPI to load variables that don't exist in the normal environment.
 It's the reason `getenv` can return HTTP headers.

 ```c
 PHP_FUNCTION(getenv)